chrisglein/chrisglein.github.io/heist/new-rules.md

 <mark>TODO: For “or” choice obstacles do you choose up front (before assists) or at the end?
 Or is it just whichever is higher, no choice required?</mark>

 ### 2. GET HELP
-After selecting an obstacle to face every player in clockwise order (other than you) has an opportunity to play an assist card.
-They simultaneously reveal either nothing or an assist card to commit from their hand to the upcoming test.
+Each other player has an opportunity to play an Assist card to help the current player.
+They simultaneously reveals either nothing or an Assist card to commit from their hand to the upcoming test.

 <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assist.png"/> <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assistReward.png"/>

 Assist cards may modify the test result if they include a number in a circle.
 They may also modify the bag contents or have other effects.
-These are all completed prior to making the test.
-Leave the assist card in front of the player who committed them until the test is completed.
+These are all resolved prior to making the test, in a clockwise order.
+Leave the Assist card in front of the player who committed them until the test is completed.

-If the test is successful the assist cards will "score".
-This may mean granting a skill (tucking the card under the identity card to show the increased skill rating).
-Or it may mean increasing the payout to the assisting player (indicated by showing cheese on the committed card).
+<mark>You may only commit an assist card if your player pawn is at the location of the active job marker.
+You may discard one card to move your pawn to the active player's location.
+You only need to pay this cost after assist cards are revealed.
+If you cannot pay this cost (you have no more cards in your hand) then your committed assist card is discarded.</mark>

 ### 3. DRAW TOKENS
 Then you draw 2 tokens from the bag and without looking at them place them on the table.